jefdaj/jefdaj.github.io/src/posts/2021/03/03/how-to-use-this-blog/index.md

 Sometimes they'll be very short, more like a zettel (a hyperlinked note in the [zettelkasten][zettel] style) than a traditional full-length article.
 If you get interested but something seems to be missing, try exploring linked and similarly-tagged posts.
 Hopefully it makes sense in context.
-If not, please [let me know about it][about].
+If not, please [let me know][about].

 Also, please tell me if I messed something else up.
 I want all the constructive feedback!